danbar/fglib/README.md

 Dependencies
 ------------

-The following Python 3 packages are required to run fglib.
+The following dependencies are required to run fglib.

+* _Python_ 3.4 or later
 * _NetworkX_ 2.0 or later
-* _NumPy_ 1.8 or later
+* _NumPy_ 1.12 or later
-* _matplotlib_ 1.3 or later
+* _matplotlib_ 2.0 or later

-In addition, the Python 3 package _setuptools_ is required to install fglib.
+In addition, the Python package _setuptools_ is required to install fglib.

 Documentation
 -------------